Creating Your Own KehilaLinks Site

 Getting a Copy of the Templates

 Now let's look at how you can edit these templates for your own purposes.
-You will not be editing the "live" files that you see on your browser, but making a "local" copy on your own computer under another name.
 When you click on the "Home Page" selection in the list below, the template web page will appear on your web browser.
 Pull down the "File" menu on your web browser and you should see an option to "Save As".
-Save it to your disk, making sure you specify to save it as "source", not "text".
-Give the file the name of your town, and end the name with ".htm" (if you're using a PC) or ".html" (if you're using a Mac or UNIX workstation).
-If you want to do the editing on a computer at a location other than the one you are using to browse, you can email the file to that address.
-If you're emailing it to yourself, save the emailed source to a new file, using the naming method mentioned above.
+When downloading the page using the Save As option, leave the file type as Web Page but rename the file to "index" or "default".
+Place it in a folder named for the Kehilalinks site you are creating.
+This will be the file that you will making the changes/additions needed for your KehilaLinks site.
 As soon as you've saved or emailed the source code, use the "Back" button at the top of your browser window to return to this page.

 A Quick Word About Software Tools

 HTML stands for "Hyper Text Markup Language".
 Although it is not exactly a programming language, HTML is a series of codes which have to be typed into the text you want to display, that tell the browser how to display it.
 You can either type these codes directly into your text editor, or use a software package, called an "HTML editor" or "web authoring tool".
 Web authoring software allows you to create and edit basic web pages in a "WYSIWYG" format ("what you see is what you get").
 You can highlight a word and then click on "Bold" instead of typing the word with HTML tags surrounding it (<B>Bold</B>).
 The software will take what you've typed and write the HTML codes for you.
 The software allows you to insert tables, graphics, and other elements without your having to deal directly with HTML.